zalora/nixops/README.md

 NixOps
 ====

-This has to be built using https://github.com/zalora/nixpkgs.
+This has to be built using Nixpkgs 15.09.

 NixOps (formerly known as Charon) is a tool for deploying NixOS machines in a network or cloud.